Home Page for Ajawamnet

 |Also have over 20 years of experience in 3D modeling and all forms of CAD design.
 I have and own over 20 various, licensed programs such as Solidworks, AutoCAD Mechanical, and various software tools used with my mid-sized 4-axis CNC machine.|

-insure that the overall product meets their criteria.
-Simply put an
+the overall product meets their criteria.
+Simply put an EDWG

-zip file that contains an executable viewer with the 3D model data that
+is a zip file that contains an executable viewer with the 3D

-machine.
-You simple extract the EDWG file, execute the extracted file
+extract the EDWG file, execute the extracted file and enjoy.

 |Below is an interesting example of some of the 200 turnkey designs I've done.
 Typically when asked to do a full design for a product, I drive it from the desired mechanical form down to the component level.
 A photo of the completed design is shown here.|